How Long Does It Take to Make an App?

 This is called one-cycle feedback, and it takes around 1 week to complete.
 The final time may change depending on the number of feedback cycles.

-The Discovery stage with rapid prototyping lets you build the first version of the app quickly, test it with real users, and adapt based on their feedback.
-This is a crucial part of app creation, and passing it will save you time during the following stages: Design and Development.
+The discovery stage with rapid prototyping lets you build the first version of the app quickly, test it with real users, and adapt based on their feedback.
+This is a crucial part of app creation, and passing it will save you time during the following stages of design and development.

 How long does it take to design the app?

 It happens for two reasons: fast-changing requirements and new technologies that roll out at lightning speed.
-So the question isn’t how hard it is to design an app but how you can make the design process less unpredictable and more constant.
-One of the solutions is implementing the Lean UX Design process.
+So, the question isn’t how hard it is to design an app but how you can make the design process less unpredictable and more constant.
+One of the solutions is implementing the lean UX design process that emphasizes short feedback loops, real user testing, and collaborative iteration.
+This helps us stay flexible without losing direction.

 The main deliverables include detailed wireframes, which lay out the app's structural framework, and accurate prototypes that give a realistic preview of the app's look and feel.